fatihmert/Flutter-Development-Kit/README.md

 [get](https://pub.dev/packages/get) package use for navigation.
 Example use; `Get.to(HomeScreen())`.

 > I needed this package as I wanted to divide the navigation operations into the viewmodel.
 The get package can provide navigation without BuildContext.
+You don't have to use it for your special animated route transitions.